-The words “GENTLEMEN PRESTIGE” is both the name of the company and the registered trademark for the goods and services offered by the company.
+The words “TRAGIC MIKE” is both the name of the company and the registered trademark for the goods and services offered by the company.

-When referring to the company that owns “Gentlemen Prestige” brand, it is unnecessary to use the typographic conventions for trademarks that set them apart from the rest of the text, such as all capital letters or italics.
+When referring to the company that owns “TRAGIC MIKE” brand, it is unnecessary to use the typographic conventions for trademarks that set them apart from the rest of the text, such as all capital letters or italics.

 Correct: I called the Gentlemen prestige office.